sujnanpatil/Dynamic-Copilot/Labs/Lab-05.md

 1. To copy the query XML, select **Copy XML**.

 ## Task 1.3:  Modify record types not based on a CRM view

+In this task, you will customize record types by adding, reordering, or removing fields to make sure that the displayed information is relevant and useful for your sales teams.

 - ### Add fields

 1. Select a **record type** to which you need to add fields.